Tronje-the-Falconer/Pi-Ager/README.md

 This project is licensed under the GPL v3.0 License - see the [LICENSE.md](LICENSE.md) file for details

-**!!Special note!: It is not allowed to use the software, e.g. in ready-made refrigerators, for sale and commercial use.**
+**!!Special note!!: It is not allowed to use the software, e.g. in ready-made refrigerators, for sale and commercial use.**

 ## Acknowledgments

-* The foundation stone of the project comes from the forum of the Grillsportverein (https://www.grillsportverein.de/forum/threads/reifeschranksteuerung-per-raspberry-pi-tutorial.231649/) and from the pen of Tommy_J.
+* The foundation stone of the project comes from the [forum of the Grillsportverein](https://www.grillsportverein.de/forum/threads/reifeschranksteuerung-per-raspberry-pi-tutorial.231649/) and from the pen of Tommy_J.
 (Thank you very much for the idea, the work you've done and the permission to post and develop it on GitHub.)